aminenidae/ScreenTiimeApp/docs/developer-handoff.md

 **Q: What if I find a blocking issue?**
 A: Halt development, document issue, tag Product Owner (Sarah) immediately.

+**Q: Why are Stories 1.5 and 1.6 important?**
+A: These stories establish the development workflow, CI/CD pipeline, and testing infrastructure needed for the rest of the project.

 ---

 ## Success Criteria (v1.0 MVP)